peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 1. Break out key components as services, leading to an **SOA**
 1. Maybe, further deconstruction toward **microservices**

-Service-oriented architectures can yield
+Service-oriented architectures yield
  [big advantages](https://en.wikipedia.org/wiki/Service-oriented_architecture#Organizational_benefits),
- but not without cost.
+ but they come at a cost.
 Any set of network services is inherently more complex than its monolithic equivalent, owing to the well-documented [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
-Gains in velocity, autonomy, and developer productivity are countered, in part, by losses in API stability, testability, and overall system comprehensibility, which can, in turn, be minimized by strong conventions and best-practices.
+Dealing with those complexities becomes the job of conventions and best practices.
 Those idioms can be collected and codified into libraries and frameworks.
 In the modern enterprise, de-facto standard libraries are beginning to emerge, often as open-source projects.
 From my perspective, [Twitter's Finagle](https://twitter.github.io/finagle) seems to be the most notable.